LowPolyPhosphorus/KickDeck/README.md

 ### Current Issues
 - stock android TV has no back button and the operating system has almost nothing on it, so its kinda useless as a cyberdeck
-- KickPi's own PDF on the website contradicts its self a couple tiems where it says it runs on 12V in one table and Type-C 5V in the power supply row, 5v is correct since it only has a USB c port no 12V barrel input onboard, its raw GPIO pin name table also doesn't match the actual pinout diagram????
+- KickPi's own PDF on the website contradicts its self a couple times where it says it runs on 12V in one table and Type-C 5V in the power supply row, 5v is correct since it only has a USB c port no 12V barrel input onboard, its raw GPIO pin name table also doesn't match the actual pinout diagram????

 ## The current build/concept
 **brain:** KickPi K2B V1.1 <br>